Latest Offer: 160GB of data for just £20 a month!

-EE’s best selling plan is a 5G ready 200GB data plan with unlimited texts & minutes for just £23.
+EE’s best selling plan is a 5G ready 160GB data plan with unlimited texts & minutes for just £20.
 It’s a 24-month basic plan.
 It may not contain any extras, but you’ll be getting the most 4G and 5G coverage, as well as fastest 4G data speeds in the UK!

 Who is EE?

 EE is a British mobile network operator and one of the four major network carriers in the UK.
 It’s also the largest mobile provider in the country at the moment.
 EE launched back in 2012 with the merger between T-Mobile & Orange.
 More recently, EE was acquired by BT, in January 2016.
 EE offers the fastest 4G data speeds and best 4G network coverage in the country.
 The network also provides the widest 5G coverage in the country.
 However, the best coverage and fastest 4g speeds come at a higher price point.
-EE’s 4G coverage reaches 90% of UK geography and over 99% of the population.
-The carrier’s 5G is active in 125 cities and towns in the UK, and EE aims to roll out to even more locations before the end of 2020.
+EE’s 4G coverage reaches 95% of UK geography and over 99% of the population.
+The carrier’s 5G is active in 160 cities and towns in the UK.

 - Fastest 4G download speeds and best network coverage in the country.